On this page

 At the individual level

-- Work closely with the family to understand the underlying reasons behind the school refusal and problem-solve together.
+- Work closely with the family and child/young person to understand the underlying reasons behind the school refusal and problem-solve together.

-- Work with the school’s wellbeing team, learning support team or pastoral care (depending on resources available at your school) and get advice on supports the student might need.
+- Work with the school’s wellbeing team or learning support team (depending on resources available at your school) and get advice on support the student might need.

-- Seek information about professionals within the broader community who may be able provide support.
+- Consider seeking information about professionals within the broader community who may be able to provide support - (i.e., youth workers, cultural leaders, health services).

 - Acknowledge the challenges faced by families of children and young people who refuse school.

 - Develop a return-to-school plan in collaboration with the family and student.
-Depending on individual needs, this might include gradual re-entry, a flexible learning program or timetable, or special arrangements for recess.
+This might include gradual re-entry, a flexible learning program or timetable, or special arrangements for recess.
 The aim of the plan should include the expectation of gradual full attendance.

 - Support families to implement a morning routine that sets the expectation of school attendance.